mrfelpa/CertificateChecker/README.md

 # Installation

-Cloning this GitHub repository to your local machine using the following command:
+Cloning this repository to your local machine using the following command:

       git clone https://github.com/0x5FE/ADCS-Scan.git